stanislavbrtna/svs-script/SYNTAX.md

     a = 8
     a = 5
 Maximum number of variables is also limited (VAR_TABLE_L define).

+### Arrays
+Since SVS version 1.0 implementation of arrays moved from sys warpper to the core language.
+There were no changes to the inner workings of SVS arrays, so they are still quite limited, but now the syntax is quite simple.
+Arrays can be defined by array keyword:

+    array a[50];
+This will create array named *a* with 50 cells.
+For now arrays can't be destroyed.
+When the array memory does not allow creation of new array an error is thrown.
+You can assign values to the cells of an array:

+    a[7] = 123;
+Or you can read value of cells in an expression:

+    print("value: " + a[7]);
+Multidimensional arrays are not supported.
+String functions does not work on arrays because strings in SVS are not internally stored as arrays.

 ### Loops and branching
 SVS supports simple branching with *if* and *else* and two types of loops.